bnnyng/garden/content/Linear systems can be understood through their individual parts.md

 One example of linear interaction is temperature, which is an average over the activity of gas molecules.
 Here, the average is meaningful because of limited interaction between individual variables.

-Linearity is axiomatically defined in [[§ Linear algebra]] via [[Vector space and subspace axioms]]: linear transformations respect addition and scaling.
+Linearity is axiomatically defined in [[§ Linear Algebra]] via [[Vector space and subspace axioms]]: linear transformations respect addition and scaling.